 Unfortunately this also affects our Thanksgiving dinner this year.
 Because of the rising numbers, and an inability to guarantee safety, we have decided to cancel the dinner for this year.
 This was a difficult decision, and we want to thank all who signed up to help serve, provide food, and deliver meals.
 We deeply appreciate your willingness to help, and we will be excited to resume our annual dinner next year.

 Please be safe and healthy, friends.
 These are challenging times, but we do serve a God who will lead us through this.
 Call us at church or drop us a note if you find yourself struggling.
 Know that you are dearly and deeply loved, and I look forward to connecting with you on Sunday.

 Dear Members and Friends of First Baptist Church,

 Every church must endure difficult times at some point in their life together, and the last three months have provided such an opportunity, not only for our congregation, but for every church around the world.
 Because of your continued faithfulness in prayer, giving, worship participation, compassion, and understanding, we have not only survived the last three months, but we have continued to feed and assist families in crisis, we have supported missionaries around the world, we have reached hundreds of people that we normally wouldn’t be able to reach, and we have proclaimed loudly and clearly that our God is not limited to a building!
 I’m proud of you, people of First Baptist, and I’m deeply appreciative of you.
 As you know, we have been praying relentlessly about the time and process for gathering together again, and I’m pleased to be able to tell you that we will be opening the building for worship together on Sunday, June 21.

-● We will block off every other pew to allow for distancing, and we will change rows between services, so that the same seat is not used by more than one person in a morning.
-We will also wipe down the backs and arms of all pews between services.
+● We block off every other pew to allow for distancing.
+We wipe down the backs and arms of all pews between services.
 We also use a OZone Air cleaner in Sanctuary between services.

 ● Families will sit together, but will sit 6 feet apart from other families.